-Another note, the idea of ‘African curry’ is a bit broad.
-From my digging on the internet, this particular version closely resembles the Cape Malay Curry (and in particular, this recipe).
-The cinnamon adds just a touch of warmth while the sauce is rich and creamy without any addition of tomatoes or coconut.
+As a dish, ‘African curry’ is a pretty general description.
+In fact, there are a lot of different kinds of curry!
+From my research, this curry most resembles a Cape Malay Curry (and in particular, this recipe).
+The cinnamon adds warmth while the sauce is rich and creamy even without any addition of tomatoes or coconut.

 - 1 tablespoon olive oil

-- 1 small head cauliflower, roughly 4 cups florets
+- 1 small cauliflower, cut into bite-sized pieces (about 4 cups)

 - 2 teaspoons cumin